-- 1. Switch to layout view by clicking the View menu and clicking Layout View, if necessary. - 2.
-Click the Land Use data frame on the page so it's selected.
-In the table of contents, uncheck the parcels\sel layer so it's not displayed-that way, the map will show the land use types within the noise contour.
+- 1. Switch to layout view if necessary by clicking the View menu and clicking Layout View. - 2.
+Click the Land Use data frame on the page to select it.
+In the table of contents, uncheck the parcels_sel layer so it's not displayed.
+That way, the map will show the land-use types within the noise contour.